kodecocodes/i9t/testing/testing.markdown

 ![bordered width=65%](/images/reportNavigator1.png)

 This report shows you the code coverage for your entire app as well as the code coverage on a per file basis.
-For example, the code coverage for the entire app is 37% (yikes!) whereas code coverage for **DataModel.swift** is 93%.
-[TODO: update numbers]
+For example, the code coverage for the entire app is 35% (yikes!) whereas code coverage for **DataModel.swift** is 90%.

 You'll notice that the report won't show you the specific coverage percentage right away.
 If you want to know this number, hover your mouse over the progress indicator until it shows up.
 You can also get code coverage numbers for individual classes and methods.
 To do this, click on the disclosure indicator to the left of the file name to see its contents.